DaniJobe/LabVIEW2018-Python-Integration-Example/README.md

 * Using OpenCV to find the corners in an image using [Harris Corner Detection](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_feature2d/py_features_harris/py_features_harris.html#harris-corners)

 ## Prerequisites
-LabVIEW 2018 or newer
+* LabVIEW 2018 or newer
-Python 3.6 (3.6.8 is recommended)
+* Python 3.6 (3.6.8 is recommended)
-pip 19 or newer
+* pip 19 or newer

+**Note:** The bitness (32 or 64-bit) of the Python version installed needs to match the bitness of your LabVIEW version.
+For example, 32-bit LabVIEW will only work to call 32-bit Python.

 ## Installation
 Clone or download the repo